undici77/CodeStyle/C_CodeStyle.md

 		**Example: `typedef struct {..} STRUCT_NAME, CONSTANT_VARIABLE, ENUM_FIELD, MACRO(x), GLOBALSTRUCT`**

-		So, will be easy to understand for example:
+		So, will be easy to infer:

 		- **`generic_variable`**
 			+ is local variable with limited scope (stack allocated)